radcamp/radcamp.github.io/2016/tutorials/mappingtute.md

 In this tutorial we will explore the types of data that the MinION produces, and try to look at the error mode by visual inspection of alignments.

+WARNING: You might get strange errors when copying and pasting commands from this file into a terminal window if the text contains double-quote characters.
+In these situations, please type in the double-quotes yourself.

 ## Data

 We'll be using one sample sequenced for the Nick and Josh's [Ebola sequencing project](http://www.nature.com/nature/journal/v530/n7589/full/nature16996.html).